 Over the past five years, I have developed a unique process I call, tinted woodburning.
 I begin by burning the entire image into the surface of the wood using variety of marks to create patterns and textures.
-Once the image is complete, I then layer a variety of transparent pigments, with intervals of sanding, to bring out the unique grain of the wood and enrich the image.
+Once the image is complete, I then layer transparent pigments, with intervals of sanding, to bring out the unique grain of the wood and enrich the image.
 Finally, I collage areas of the piece using handmade and printed papers, maps, and hidden images—this final touch accentuates the details of the image, bringing light, color, and a bit of whimsy.
 The result of my tinted woodburning process is a truly one-of-a-kind piece utilizing a one-of-a-kind process.

+Each piece is a visual mediation.
+The process draws the viewer in to explore the variety of deep sepia marks made through burning the wood.
+The layers of undulating color mix with the unique grain of the wood, which in itself becomes a presence within each piece.
 Carefully selected areas "pop" with color through the use of collaged hand-printed papers, maps and even images from old children's books and texts.
 I often observe people getting so lost in the surface of the work that they reach up to touch it, and I always invite them to do so!
 This process and the viewing of the work is a multi-sensory experience to be enjoyed as such.

 The work has to be seen to be fully experienced, but I encourage you to enlarge the image on screen as you view each piece to glimpse the uniqueness of these pieces.